 Crabapple

-Posted by Jessie Jacobson on Jan 1st 2024
+Posted by Jessie Jacobson on May 7th 2024

 Malus sylvestris (Crabapple)

+Providing nectar for awakening bees, nothing is more fragrant and beautiful than flowering Crabapples in early spring.
+Crabapples are a member of the Rosaceae or rose family along with hundreds of other flowering plants.
 Native to North America and Asia, the Crabapple tree provides a food source for a variety of birds and small mammals.
 Its fruit can be made into jellies and ciders.
-They can add vertical interest in a perennial bed or stand-alone beauty in the landscape.
+They add vertical interest in a perennial bed or stand-alone beauty in the landscape.
+Each cultivar provides its own unique set of characteristics varying in color, size, and visual appeal.

 Happy planting and see you at Tonkadale.